turingschool/front-end-curriculum/lessons/electron-bookmarker.md

 const { systemPreferences } = remote;
 ```

 When the page loads.
 We'll query if macOS is in dark mode and if so, we'll swap style sheets.
+To turn on dark mode on your mac, go to Preferences -> General -> Use dark menu bar and Dock.
+Fire up your app and voi-la!

 ```js
 window.addEventListener('load', () => {